HoTT/HoTT-Agda/README.md

     A-to-B-path : A == B
     A-is-B : A == B

-Another form of equivalences only has the beginning types.
+Another way of naming of equivalences only specifies one side.
 Suffixes `-econv` may be added for clarity.
 The suffix `-conv` refers to the derived path.